sidestream-tech/unified-auctions-ui/bot/README.md

 ## What is "Unified Auctions Bot"?

-Unified Auctions Bot" is a server-side application with two distinct functionalities:
+"Unified Auctions Bot" is a server-side application with two distinct functionalities:

 - `Twitter bot` – a script that periodically fetches collateral auctions and publish a tweet if it finds a new auction
 - `Keeper bot` – a script that periodically fetches collateral auctions and their market values, and if it finds that any